 The key investment arguments summarized would be:

-18% market share in India in the fast-growing organized recycling business
+18% market share in India in the fast-growing organized recycling business; strong relationship for sourcing

-Stricter safety/environment norms leading to formalization of the recycling industry would help strong incumbents
+Stricter safety/environment norms leading to the formalization of the recycling industry would help strong incumbents

 Experienced promoters with 30 years of recycling experience

 3. What is my view on company valuation?

 For INR 472 per share, the trailing twelve months’ P/E ratio is ~18x, which is reasonable in the current market.
 As ESG investments gain more steam, well-managed recycling businesses like Gravita India are likely to see much more institutional interest and that will help the valuations of the Company.